How Much Does Lawn Aeration Cost in 2023?

 Preparation Work

-• Dethatching: Thatch is a layer of debris that settles between the turf and soil, and dethatching is the process of removing the thatch layer.
-The average cost of dethatching is about $190.
-For the best results, you should always dethatch your lawn before aerating.
+• Dethatching: For the best results, you should always dethatch your lawn before aerating.
+Thatch is a layer of debris that settles between the turf and soil, and dethatching is the process of removing the thatch layer.

 Lawn Care Packages

-Services commonly bundled with lawn aeration include mowing, dethatching, gutter cleaning, and overseeding.
+Services commonly bundled with lawn aeration include mowing, dethatching, and overseeding.

 Lawn Fertilization

 All living things need to eat, and the grass is no exception.
 Lawn fertilizer gives your grass the nutrients it needs to grow and thrive.
-The typical cost of lawn fertilization is $88 – $544, with lawn size and fertilizer type being the main cost factors.
+The typical cost of lawn fertilization will depend on several elements, with the size of the lawn and the fertilizer type being the main cost factors.

 However, you can learn how to fertilize your lawn and save money by doing it yourself.
-Choosing the right fertilizer type and fertilizing at the right time are essential.
+Remember to choose the right fertilizer type and fertilize at the right time.

 Sprinkler Installation

 Not only does grass need to eat, but it also needs to drink.
 Therefore, watering your lawn at the right time and frequency is vital to its health.
 Installing a sprinkler system with a timer is an easy and effective way to keep your lawn hydrated.
-Most sprinkler systems cost about $3,150 on average.
+Most sprinkler systems cost over $1,000 on average.

 General Lawn Care

-General lawn care services include routine maintenance that your yard needs.
-Please see common lawn care prices in the table below.
+General lawn care services include routine maintenance your yard needs.
+Please see common lawn care prices for services including:

-Hiring a lawn care pro to manage regular maintenance is a great way to ensure your lawn gets the care it needs.
-In addition, lawn care providers can often diagnose and treat problems quickly, so they don’t turn into eyesores or costly repairs.
+Hiring a lawn care pro for regular maintenance is a great way to ensure your lawn gets the care it needs.
+In addition, lawn care providers can often diagnose and treat problems quickly so they don’t turn into eyesores or costly repairs.

-However, some homeowners prefer to learn to mow the right way and do it themselves.
-General lawn care requires equipment such as the following:
+However, some homeowners prefer to do it themselves.
+Note that most tasks require equipment such as the following:

-Hydroseeding is a seeding method that uses a mixture called slurry instead of traditional seeds.
+One of the quickest methods of overseeding a lawn is hydroseeding.
+It uses a mixture called slurry instead of traditional seeds.
 The slurry contains seeds, mulch, fertilizer, water, and soil amendments, and it works faster than conventional grass seeds.
-Expect hydroseeding to cost $0.08 – $0.20 per square foot.

 Pro Cost vs. DIY Cost